sannijesufemi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 printenv - This display all the global/environment variables

 set - This display all local variables and environment variables, and functions

+BEST="School" - This will create a variable with the name 'BEST' and store the value 'School' in it...